taustation-fan/taustation-fan.github.io/README.md

 your bank account.
 Otherwise, you can pick up the item after three days at the Shipping Bay.

+To sell an item, go to Market -> Public, then to your inventory, and select the item you want to sell.
+There, you'll have a button "Sell to Public".

 ## Private Ships

 You can buy private ships, and use those for travel.
-Since this requires several expensive and long University courses and at least 210,000 credits for the ship itself, this should be considered an advanced feature.
+Since this requires several expensive and long University courses and at least 210,000 credits for the cheapest type of ship, this should be considered an advanced feature.

 In order to buy a *Private Shuttle*, you need to complete the following University courses, in this order: